 Mylaine Tsaprailis – President

-an Owner / Operator and Chief Executive Officer of Calgary Alternative Support Services Inc., a nonprofit Human Services organization.
+Mylaine is an Owner / Operator and Chief Executive Officer of Calgary Alternative Support Services Inc., a nonprofit Human Services organization.
 She has worked with marginalized populations in various capacities for over 20 years.
-Mylaine’s academic achievements include a Bachelor of Social Work, Bachelor of Political Science, and Bachelor of International Development from the University of Calgary.
-She is a registered Social Worker and has been certified Mental Health First Aid Facilitator since 2008.
+Mylaine’s academic achievements include a Bachelor of Social Work, Bachelor of Political Science and Bachelor of International Development from the University of Calgary.
+She is a registered Social Worker and has been a certified Mental Health First Aid Facilitator since 2008.

 Mylaine has volunteered her time, in the past, with survivors of torture through the Red Cross and has had extensive involvement volunteering with Medical Mercy Canada Society both locally and internationally.
 She believes strongly in the mission, vision and values of MMC and the subsequent work that has evolved over the years.